MatadorProBr/BetterCrewLink-FAQ/README.md

 <b>Notes:</b><br />

- - For problems with this fork, you can send a message on the Discord (ThaGuus#2140 - owner of BetterCrewLink) and he will do his best to resolve it.
+ - For problems with this fork, you can send a message on the Discord (ThaGuus#2140 - owner and developer of BetterCrewLink) and he will do his best to resolve it.

  - To get the most of BetterCrewLink use the voice server: <a href="https://bettercrewl.ink">`https://bettercrewl.ink`</a>